yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Tasks to complete:

-1. Delete the Resource Group you created during this hands-on lab.
+1. Delete the Resource Group you created during this hands-on lab

 #### Exit criteria: